aptos-labs/aptos-core/developer-docs-site/docs/concepts/gas-txn-fee.md

 If a transaction deletes state items, a refund is issued to the transaction payer for the released storage slots.
 Currently a full refund for the fee charged for the slot is issued, not including any fee charged for the execess bytes beyond a configurable quota (for e.g. 1KB).
 There's no refund for storage fee charged for event emittions.

-Note that the amount of refund is in APT value, and is not converted to gas units or reflected as part of the total `gas_used`.
+The amount of refund is in APT value, and is not converted to gas units or reflected as part of the total `gas_used`.
 The amount is separately represented in the `storage_fee_refund_octas` field of the [`FeeStatement`](#the-fee-statement).
-As a result, the net effect of a transaction to the transaction payer's APT balance is `gas_used * gas_unit_price - storage_refund` -- a charge off the account balance if this number is positive or a deposit if it's negative.
+As a result, a transactions net effect of to the transaction payer's APT balance is `gas_used * gas_unit_price - storage_refund` -- a charge off the account balance if this number is positive or a deposit if it's negative.

 ## Examples